Nintendo's enjoying a renaissance. Meet the man helping to keep it that way

 "The way that we make games has not fundamentally changed," he said, speaking through a translator.
 "Some small technical and organizational differences really can change the focus."

 It's OK if you don't know who Takahashi is.
-He's not Nintendo's president, nor is he a high profile personality like Mario, Zelda and Donkey Kong creator Shigeru Miyamoto.
-But he's been there, behind the scenes, working on hit games like 1998's critically acclaimed The Legend of Zelda: The Ocarina of Time, the Brain Age puzzle games and on both Mario Odyssey and Breath of the Wild.
+He's not Nintendo's president, nor is he a high-profile personality like Mario, Zelda and Donkey Kong creator Shigeru Miyamoto.
+But he's been there, behind the scenes, working on hit games like 1998's critically acclaimed The Legend of Zelda: The Ocarina of Time, the Brain Age puzzle games and both Mario Odyssey and Breath of the Wild.

 Today, he's seen as akin to a symphony conductor, Nintendo of America President Reggie Fils-Aime told Time last year.
 "He's the ultimate decision maker."